-The Donor Committee for Enterprise Development (DCED) is the forum for the many funding and inter-governmental agencies that are developing a vibrant private sector – the businesses, small and large, that provide the bulk of employment and prosperity worldwide.
+The Donor Committee for Enterprise Development (DCED) is forum for funding and inter-governmental agencies for learning from practical experience about the most effective ways to fulfil the Sustainable Development Goals (SDGs) by creating economic opportunities and jobs for the poor.
 It was established informally in 1979, when its first members met at a meeting convened by the World Bank.
 Until 2005, the DCED was known as the “Committee of Donor Agencies for Small Enterprise Development”.
 Select these links for quick access to further information on the DCED Annual Meetings, ExCo, Working Groups and Secretariat.

 Gradual expansion and formalisation